Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

+The summation over $n$ indeed starts from one, but it is convenient to separate the linear term into two parts. \item \textbf{Local Case}.
+Again we restrict ourselves to the cases $d=2,3$.
+We have already calculated $G(0)$ for Klein--Gordon propagator.
+For integrals, that we have for $n\geq2$, the following chain of equalities is true:

+We removed the UV regulator again.
+This formula is valid for $d=2,3$.
+It is convenient to introduce the following dimensionless parameters:

-In the following subsection we will study the way to scale parameters of a nonlocal theory to obtain a non-trivial local limit.
-Looking ahead, we announce that one have to keep the following parameters constant:
+In contrast to the nonlocal case, in the local one we define the parameter $z$ in terms of $m$.
+In the following subsection we will explore the way to scale parameters of a nonlocal theory to obtain a non-trivial local limit.
+Looking ahead, we announce that keeping exactly these parameters constant is a necessary condition of the non-trivial local limit existence.

-So, in these terms the vacuum energy density takes form:
+So, in these terms the expression for the vacuum energy density reads: